Date(s) - Sunday, April 29, 2018

 UUCLB, Wylder Hall

-This year’s event boasts 3 vibrant music acts celebrating different cultures and traditions ranging from Veracruz style, Mexican folk music to traditional Lobi music from northwestern Ghana and then brings it back home with an afternoon of classical music!
+This year’s series boasts 3 vibrant music acts celebrating different cultures and traditions ranging from Veracruz style, Mexican folk music to traditional Lobi music from northwestern Ghana and then brings it back home with an afternoon of classical music!

 Enjoy an afternoon with the Mexican folk music band Conjunto Jardin, son jarocho (Veracruz style).
 Check them out at www.conjuntojardin.com